pymupdf/PyMuPDF/README.rst

 Windows
 -------
-You can download pre-generated binaries `from here <https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/binary_setups>`_ that are suitable for your Python version, and thereby avoid any compilation hassle.
+You can download pre-generated binaries from `here <https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/binary_setups>`_ (or from `PyPI <https://pypi.python.org/pypi/PyMuPDF/1.9.1>`_) that are suitable for your Python version, and thereby avoid any compilation hassle.
 Please refer to this `document <http://pythonhosted.org/PyMuPDF/installation.html>`_ for details.

 If you want to make your own binary, have a look at this `Wiki page <https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation>`_.
 It explains how to use Visual Studio for generating MuPDF in some detail.